sigsum/sigsum/doc/design.md

 ```

 A claimant's statement encodes the following claim: _the right opaque data has
-cryptographic hash X_.
+a certain cryptographic hash_.
 It is stored in a sigsum log for discoverability.
 A
 claimant may add additional claims that are _implicit_ for each statement.
 An
 implicit claim is not stored by the log and therefore communicated through
 policy.
 Examples of implicit claims: